Activities in Nuku’alofa

 4. Take a Tour of Nuku’alofa and Tongatapu

 If you haven’t already, be sure to explore Tongatapu!
 At only 260km2 (100 square miles), the island is easy enough to travel around in a day by either renting a car or taking a guided tour.
 Visit highlights like the limestone ‘Anahulu Caves, the Mapua ‘a Vaea Blowholes and scenic historic sites, by following our advice in The Complete Guide to Tongatapu.
-Island tours are also available with Teta Tours N Travel, Tonga Travel Troupe and Tonga Holiday Villa.
+Island tours are also available with Teta Tours and Travel (more info on Viator and Tripadvisor), Tonga Travel Troupe (on Viator and Tripadvisor) and Tonga Holiday Villa (on Viator and Tripadvisor).

 Find out more about each tour in 7 Best Island Day Trips from Nuku’alofa.